cfpb/bapital-framework/packages/cf-layout/usage.md

 ### Column divider modifiers

-cf-grid columns use left and right `border` for fixed `margin` which means it's not possible to set visual left and right borders directly on them.
+bf-grid columns use left and right `border` for fixed `margin` which means it's not possible to set visual left and right borders directly on them.
 Instead we can use the `:before` pseudo element and position it absolutely.
 The added benefit of doing it this way is that the `border` spans the entire